HOME / BLOG

 Final Takeaway

 So, can Accutane help rosacea?
 For many people, yes, especially in low doses where it can calm redness, reduce papules and pustules, and improve oily skin.
-It isn’t the right choice for everyone, but studies show it can be an effective tool in the management of rosacea when other skin diseases treatments don’t work.
+It isn’t the right choice for everyone, but studies show it can be an effective tool in the management of rosacea when other skin disease treatments don’t work.

 Speak to our Board-Certified Dermatologists if you want to find out whether you’re eligible for isotretinoin to treat Rosacea.